polterguy/magic.deploy/README.md

 address you own.
 The domain needs to be a sub-domain you own where you want to run your Magic installation.
 When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then type _"Y"_ when Nano asks you if you want to save the file after you have edited the file, and save it with its existing filename.
-When you are done editing, then execute the following command in your terminal.
+When you are done execute the following command in your terminal.
 This installs Docker for you, in addition to Docker Compose.

 ```
 apt install docker docker-compose